 The school announced that Ford would redshirt his freshman season before the 2016-2017 campaign.
 Ford cited that it would be a great opportunity to grow as a player, being able to travel with team for away matches and often guarding the best player while leading the scout team.

 Ford will battle for playing time with role players from last season, like Alex Illikainen and Charlie Thomas.
-With the likes of Khalil Iverson and Jordan Hill battling for starting minutes, Ford should be a cog in the middle of Wisconsin’s bench productivity, at least early on in the season.
+Ford should be a cog in the middle of Wisconsin’s bench productivity, at least early on in the season.

 Ford is an interesting prospect because of his height and technical ability.
 With the lack of a true big man and Ethan Happ’s knack to play in the hybrid five position, a major question being asked of Ford is whether or not he will be able to play in the four slot alongside Happ and guard opposing players that might be sightly larger in size, not necessarily in height (Ford stands at a lengthy 6’8”).